 Formed in Autumn 2018 by our director, James Tomlinson, the ensemble of a dozen students and young professionals delight in reviving forgotten and underperformed early music to the highest standards of choral performance, combining clarity of tone with an expressive wit, and demonstrating “impressive control over challenging idioms” (Edward Higginbottom, 2019).

 Fount & Origin has been awarded the Stile Antico Ensemble Development Bursary 2019-2021, for which the members of Fount & Origin will be working closely with those of Stile Antico to embark on exciting projects and performances in the near future.

-This period in music history is characterised by an increasing awareness of rich sonorities, thematic cohesion, and the rise of humanism in philosophical thought.
-These factors are but a few of those which birthed the early musical renaissance.
 It also reminds us that there is so much music and history yet to be discovered and recreated, and that a scholarly approach can be the starting point, or the fons et origo, of a new musical experience in the twenty-first century.

 James Tomlinson currently studies Music at the University of Oxford and holds a Senior Choral Scholarship with The Choir of The Queen’s College.
 He is an experienced performer and director of early music and has performed with and led various ensembles.
 As an historical instrumentalist, James has given performances on the Lute, Theorbo, Crumhorn, Recorder, Viol, and Harpsichord and currently studies the Lute with Elizabeth Kenny.
 His academic area of study concerns fourteenth- and early fifteenth-century polyphonic practice in England and on the continent.
 He is delighted to work on the repertory he loves with such an excellent and experienced group of singers.